 Archery at the Games

 Once again, the Society for Creative Anachronism, a Middle Ages reenactment group, has been brought in to the archery arena to help with activities and to provide medieval combat and arts demonstrations for the audience.
+Arts demonstrations may include some hands-on activities.
+Combat demonstrations include fencing and heavy armored combat.
 Our archery instructors are volunteers from Society for Creative Anachronism and the local Boy Scouts of America Shooting Sports Committee.

 Competitive Shooting at the Games

-There will be four competitive archery shoots at the games for cash prizes and medals.
+There will be four competitive archery shoots at the games for cash prizes.
 Two will be held Saturday, and two on Sunday.
 The same format will be used each day, but the start times may vary.
 On each day, one competition will be in the open handbow division, and another in the traditional division.
 The first place finisher of the Saturday shoot is not eligible to shoot in the same division on Sunday.
-First place archers will receive a check for $75.
+First place archers will receive a $75 prize.
 The Moorcock shoot format that follows will be used for all four competitions.

 The Moorcock Shoot